-Danville prides itself on offering a variety of clubs and societies to further increase the holistic nature of the schooling at DPGHS.
+Danville prides itself on offering a variety of clubs and societies to further increase the holistic nature of their schooling.

 Hindu Students’ Association

-Each week a group of dedicated and enthusiastic girls meet to engage in informative and highly entertaining discussions on a variety of issues relevant to Hinduism.
+The Hindu Students’ Association (HSA) works towards preserving a sense of culture and spirituality in its young members, so as to reawaken these values in today’s modernized and material society.
 Our vision is to encourage girls to respect their beliefs and to take pride in their identity as a Hindu.

 Muslim Students’ Association